emperorofmars/ava-unity/readme.md

 	Extends `AVA.avatar` and `AVA.humanoid_mappings`.

 	It's called simple because it defines limit in a simpler manner than most target applications.
-This would be sufficient for most models that i have ever seen.
+This would be sufficient for most models that I have ever seen.
 - `AVA.avatar_voice`
 	The position of the voice emitter and its parent node.
 Currently, only ChilloutVR has such a characteristic.